 FIrst I cut off their heads,

+then I pull out their bones.
 Ah mais oui, ca c’est toujours delish.

 Les poissons, les poissons,

 With the cleaver I hack them in two.

 God, I love little fishes, don’t you?